 The admission criteria are clear and adequate.
 The criteria ensure a relatively small student intake per year and this is a plus for the program as the small cohort size allows for nearly personalized teaching per student.
 Along the same lines, the selection criteria are consistent with the vision of the College to maintain a strong reputation and continue to be seen as the leading College in Cyprus not only in terms of student numbers but also, and perhaps more importantly, in terms of quality, employability of the graduates and the like.
+It is important that the College has requirements for the level of English language (e.g. IELTS 5.0, Toefl 500, IGCSE B)

 Quality assurance mechanisms are present and fairly well-aligned with international standards.
 There is a number of quality assurance mechanisms and formal policies for the development and the management of the program of study.
-Importantly, formal quality assurance mechanisms are accompanied by informal processes which also appear to be working quite well.
+Importantly, formal quality assurance mechanisms are accompanied by informal processes, which also appear to be working quite well.